-&lt;sup>36 HBAI excludes cases with spouses living away from home.
+HBAI excludes cases with spouses living away from home.
 EUROMOD includes them.
 HBAI includes, for students, top-up loans and deducts loan repayments.
 EUROMOD ignores the loan repayments.
 HBAI adds the cash value of certain forms of income in kind (free school meals, Healthy Start vouchers and free school milk for children and free TV licences for those aged 75 and over);

-Under-reporting of means-tested benefits in FRS is a plausible component of the explanation of the discrepancy between HBAI and EUROMOD.
-However, we cannot be certain about this as it depends on the underlying reason for the FRS shortfall in recipients of these benefits.
-It could be due to non-reporting by recipients, mis-reporting by recipients (the income appears, but as part of another income component) or differential non-response by recipients.
-We would need to draw different conclusions, depending on which of these applies.
-If the main explanation is confusion about income sources by recipients then the explanation above is not relevant.
 However, this seems unlikely as few benefits are over-represented in terms of expenditure in FRS (see Table 4.3), although it is possible that this applies to some extent to the basic state retirement pension, leading to underestimation in recorded Pension Credit.
 But if this were the case, we would also expect to under-simulate Pension Credit to the same extent and this does not happen.

-Comparing the poverty rates resulting from EUROMOD with the Eurostat figures (Table 4.10a and Table 4.10b in Annex 3) we find that in 2015, EUROMOD estimates poverty at 40% well when accounting for benefits take-up corrections.
-It underestimates poverty by 17% using the 50% of median threshold, by 12% and 6% using the 60% and 70% of median thresholds respectively.
+Comparing the poverty rates resulting from EUROMOD with the Eurostat figures (Table 4.10a and Table 4.10b in Annex 3) we find that in 2014, EUROMOD estimates poverty at 40% well when accounting for benefits take-up corrections.
+It underestimates poverty by 1% using the 50% of median threshold, by 10% and 6% using the 60% and 70% of median thresholds respectively.
 Differentiated by age group we see that the underestimation using the 60% threshold is largest in the 16-24 age group (by 31%).
-Euromod also underestimates poverty among children 0-15 by 23% and among elderly by 12%.
-By contrast, EUROMOD slightly overestimates poverty among the 50-64 years old by 12%.
+Euromod also underestimates poverty among children 0-15 by 12% and among elderly by 15%.
+By contrast, Euromod slightly overestimates poverty among the 50-64 years old by 4%.